anggawardn/rndplugin/README.md

  `securityMatrixPath` parameter is a endpoint path to filter the payload.
 It will forward the original responses from services to security matrix using POST request method. you can use the additional header "Service-Path" added by the plugin to identify the request origin.

  `checkAuthPath` parameter is a endpont path to check the token authorization.
-It will do the GET request to the "check" endpoint and carrying the request token. if the token not authorized, it will return 401 (not-authorized) error early and wont forward the request to security matrix filter.
+It will do the GET request to the "check" endpoint and carrying the request token. if the token not authorized, it will return 401 (not-authorized) error early and won't forward the request to the backend services(and security matrix filter).